weecology/retriever/docs/developer.rst

 To make changes or updates to your current package, you should make another pull request to your meta.yml file.

+All branches in the conda-forge/retriever-feedstock are created and uploaded dynamically, so PRs should be based on branches in forks.
+Branches in the main repository shall be used to build distinct package versions only.

+For producing a uniquely identifiable distribution:

+ If the version of a package is not being incremented, then the build/number can be added or increased .
+ If the version of a package is being incremented, then remember to return the build/number back to 0.

 Documentation
 =============